M7Tro/chalk/README.md

 So there are a few things I must udnerstand: do I need to convert base64 into some other format and how do I send a multi-part request?

+I am going to install the "form-data" package for multipart/form-data streams.

+It seems that to work with 'form-data' I must use the ES6 modules and rewrite every require to an import.